top of page

 • Take meaningful action aligned with your values

 The goal is not to feel good all the time.
-The goal is to live a meaningful life, even when difficult emotions are present.
+The goal is to build a meaningful life when difficult emotions are present.

 Psychological Flexibility

 Many people feel like they are in a constant tug-of-war with their thoughts and emotions.
-The harder they try to pull against anxiety, self-doubt, or painful memories, the stronger those experiences seem to pull back.
+The harder they try to fight anxiety, self-doubt, or painful memories, the stronger those experiences can feel.

 ACT focuses less on winning that tug-of-war and more on learning how to drop the rope so you can move toward the life you want.